godotengine/godot-docs/classes/class_atlastexture.rst

 | *Getter* | get_atlas()      |
 +----------+------------------+

 The texture that contains the atlas.
-Can be any :ref:`Texture<class_Texture>` subtype.
+Can be any :ref:`Texture2D<class_Texture2D>` subtype.

 ----